 Industry Analysis & Industry Trends

-There is a proven correlation between multilingual Internet presence and online publications and revenue.
+There is a proven correlation between multilingual Internet presence and online publications, and revenue.

 Industry clients will continue to be price, service and quality conscious.
-Globalization and an increase in immigration will keep the industry in demand for the coming years despite downwards cost pressures on the service.
+Globalization and an increase in immigration will keep the industry in demand for the coming years, despite the costs being driven downwards.

 Industry Report - Industry SWOT Analysis Chapter

-This industry is estimated by IBISWorld to have recently moved from the growth phase to the mature phase of its industry life cycle.
+This industry is estimated, by IBISWorld, to have recently moved from the growth phase to the mature phase of its industry life-cycle.

 Since the 1990s, the Internet has provided a platform for growth.
 Many industry operators have built tools to capitalize on this.
-In the 10 years to 2018, the forecast is for translation services to increase at an annualized rate of 4.7%, compared with global GDP growth of 2.1% during the same period.
+In the 10 years to 2018, the forecast is for translation services to increase at an annual rate of 4.7%, compared with global GDP growth of 2.1% during the same period.

 With the proliferation of free translation tools like Google Translate, translation has become ubiquitous, but multilingual translation and publishing remain a technical job.
-Regular users of translation services are aware that the logic and reasoning skills we as human beings are capable of bringing to their projects cannot be matched by computer programs.
+Regular users of translation services are aware that the logic and reasoning skills we, as human beings, are capable of bringing to their projects cannot be matched by computer programs.